DaveL17/Indigo-Action-Group-Delay/README.md

 # Indigo-Action-Group-Delay
 # ![shield](https://img.shields.io/github/release/DaveL17/Indigo-Action-Group-Delay.svg) ![indigo-version](https://img.shields.io/badge/Indigo-2022.1+-blueviolet.svg) ![indigo-version](https://img.shields.io/badge/Python-3.10-darkgreen.svg)

-Up to version 2022.1, Indigo doesn't have a built-in method for setting a delay when executing an action group when calling the Python command `indigo.actionGroup.execute(12345678)`.
+Up through version 2023.2 (and potentially future versions), Indigo doesn't have a built-in method for setting a delay when executing an action group when calling the Python command `indigo.actionGroup.execute(12345678)`.
 The purpose of this short script is to provide a shim that can serve as a proxy for delayed execution.
 The shim runs independently--using it will not stop the rest of your script from continuing.

 ### Installation
 Save file `action_group_delay.py` to a folder located within the Python search path.
 For example: